 WATCH: Mets host Cardinals on MLB The Show

-See how the Mets fared against the Washington Nationals in Game 66 of the virtual season on MLB The Show 20.
+See how the Mets fared against the St. Louis Cardinals in Game 68 of the virtual season on MLB The Show 20.

 Tweets